build-security/pdp-docker-authz/README.md

 `pdp-docker-authz` is an [authorization plugin](https://docs.docker.com/engine/extend/plugins_authorization/) for the Docker Engine.

-The project demonstrates authorization enforcement of docker api commands by sending the full api request to a third party component (for example, OPA), which evaluates the requests and returns a simple response in the following form:
+The project demonstrates authorization enforcement of docker API commands by sending the full API requests to a third party component that is compatible with OPA's API, which evaluates the requests and returns a simple response in the following form:
 ```
 {